Anusien/Town-Of-Us/README.md

 One of the Lovers is always a Crewmate.
 The other gets picked randomly between Crewmates and Impostors.\
 They gain the primary objective to stay alive together.\
 If they are both among the last 3 players, they win.\
-In order to so, they gain access to a private chat, only visible by them in between meetings.\
 However, they can also win with their respective team, hence why the Lovers do not know the role of the other lover.\
+In order to do so, they gain access to a private chat, only visible by them in between meetings.\
+Lovers do not have access to private chat during a meeting; their messages will show to everyone.\
 By default the second Lover will be an Impostor 25% of the time but only if there are 2 or more Impostors in the game.

 ### Game Options